MateuszS0/React/README.md

+This is a link for my react-portfolio: https://mateuszs0.github.io/React-Portfolio/

 These are the files for my Portfolio
 If you get the following error on "npm start":'react-scripts' is not recognized as an internal or external command, operable program or batch file.